Protecting Your Children From Sexual Predators

 Debbie: It is so devastating that you don't want to see any other child go through what my son when through.

-David: Besides real world sexual predators, which are difficult enough to deal with, we now have people on the internet who disguise themselves as nice people who prey on children.
+David: Besides real-world sexual predators, which are difficult enough to deal with, we now have people on the internet who disguise themselves as nice people who prey on children.
 What can parents do to protect their children from these people?

-Debbie: Make sure the computer is placed in an area that allows to be monitored by the parents, such as the family room.
+Debbie: Make sure the computer is placed in an area that allows being monitored by the parents, such as the family room.
 Prior to allowing children net access, sit down with your child and explain to them that people are not necessarily who they claim to be.
 Tell your children never to receive files or pictures.
 Set a time limit for using the net.
 Tell your child never to meet a person they met online, in real life.
 Parents can also check the cache and the history to find out what their children are accessing.

 David: There's also software available that allows parents to set limits on where their children can go on the net.